lorneliechty/ghi/README.md

 ---
 This project is licensed under Apache License, Version 2.0.
 You may obtain a copy of the license at http://www.apache.org/licenses/LICENSE-2.0

+\* You can use python 2.6.5 as long as you install the argprase module first (`sudo pip install argparse`).